faridaelchuzade/k-drama/README.md

 # ⭐ Best K-Drama Series ⭐

 Welcome to the "Best K-Drama Series" project!
-This repository showcases a list of the top 10 BEST K-Drama Series with their details, including images, descriptions, and links.
+This repository showcases a list of the top 10 BEST K-Drama Series of all time!
+Here you can find more about the series and links to IMDb for more details.

 ## Table of Contents